- Where: The Avenue and Lovers Walk

 - What: Proposed improvements to cycle access

 - Why: To complete a safer, dedicated cycle route for the city's north south corridor along The Avenue and to widening the existing route along Lovers Walk to cater for current use.

 - How: Proposed to be funded as part of a Transforming Cities Funding bid.

 The Avenue Cycle Corridor and Lovers Walk Consultation

-We are seeking your views on proposals to extend the City’s north-south cycling corridor along The Avenue from Northlands Road to Burgess Road shown in black on the illustration below.
+In February and March 2020 we sought your views on proposals to extend the City’s north-south cycling corridor along The Avenue from Northlands Road to Burgess Road shown in black on the illustration below.

 Delivery of cycling facilities along parts of this corridor are already well underway with the completion of the sections between Dorset Street / London Road and Northlands Road.

 This final section of the Southampton Cycle Network route 5 (SCN5) will finally provide a connection from the city centre to the north most edge of the city at Chilworth Roundabout and beyond via Hampshire’s cycle network which they in the process of improving.

 In addition, as part of the wider network, we are also seeking feedback regarding the planning application for proposals to widen Lovers Walk footpath which is an important walking and cycling route with close links with SCN5 proposals.

 We have considered views submitted during the consultation period and will shortly be unveiling the final proposed scheme.
 Below are the details of the proposals consulted on over Spring 2020.